DJShankyShoe/scythe/README.md

 ### Scenario: Exposed Credentials
 > Thus, releasing fake credentials on such places will lure attackers to our site,  giving us information about their fingerprints.

 Release of our website crednetials on pastebins.
-Hopefully atatcker's crawler would pick it up
+Hopefully atatcker's crawler would pick it up <br>
 ![image](https://user-images.githubusercontent.com/62169971/150104029-e7cfb3ad-775f-4a50-9ad3-4c2ea24f1e40.png)

-When the crawler picks it up, the attacker would attempt to log in using our credentials on our site
+When the crawler picks it up, the attacker would attempt to log in using our credentials on our site <br>
 ![image](https://user-images.githubusercontent.com/62169971/150104616-2ac73027-093a-4c6b-8464-efa16cf1a070.png)

-Upon logon, fingerprinting of attacker's device is collected
+Upon logon, fingerprinting of attacker's device is collected <br>
 ![image](https://user-images.githubusercontent.com/62169971/150104677-32082f31-387f-4e42-b611-e2def69ed436.png)

-A rule written to detect login will be triggered and execute a python script to create signatures
+A rule written to detect login will be triggered and execute a python script to create signatures <br>
 ![image](https://user-images.githubusercontent.com/62169971/150110059-de2ba7b0-1a66-48a3-ace3-40fa6260b7ec.png)

-3 main types of signatures are created (Block, Challenge, Rate Limit)
+3 main types of signatures are created (Block, Challenge, Rate Limit) <br>
 ![image](https://user-images.githubusercontent.com/62169971/150109026-53261c6d-7b8d-4c07-ac04-5a5498e026be.png)

-For this scenarios, the Block signature can be integrated with a firewall to block the atatcker usage to organisation sites.
-Do note that, from the picture below, the attacker is blocked from accessing the honeypot site which is only an example.
-Organisation can use those signatures on their actual network to deal with attackers
+For this scenarios, the Block signature can be integrated with a firewall to block the atatcker usage to organisation sites <br>
+**Do note that, from the picture below, the attacker is blocked from accessing the honeypot site which is only an example.
+Organisation can use those signatures on their actual network to deal with attackers** <br>
 ![image](https://user-images.githubusercontent.com/62169971/150109302-15b66f23-ee26-4d33-96ab-c327a0380b4d.png)